jhargett1/express-blog-app/README.md

 - Create, edit, delete blog posts
 - View all posts or a single post
+- User authentication
+- Users can only delete their own posts
 - Styled with Bootstrap

 ## Usage